fortify/riches/README.md

 # riches

-One of the least sure banking web applications of all time.
+Famous for being one of the most insecure web applications of its era.
 Riches is intentionally insecure in order to test static analysis tools.
 Love - Fortify